 As we already explained, magnetic speakers are made up of a permanent magnet and a magnet created by the coil as current goes through it (it is essentially an electromagnet).

-These magnets work as a pair and interact with each other as two physical magnets would do.
+These magnets work as a pair and interact with each other as two physical magnets would.
 The electromagnet is put in a magnetic field created by the physical magnet and as each produces its own magnetic fields, they oppose each other.

 Just like two normal speakers, the positive pole of the permanent magnet attracts the negative pole of the electromagnet.